clipmagic/ChatAI/docs/guides/how-chatai-differs-from-other-website-chatbots.md

 - access control matters,
 - behaviour must be audited or constrained,
 - the site will evolve over time,
-- or developers need greater control over behaviour customisation.
+- or developers need greater scope for behaviour customisation.

 ---